 The same challenges continued from last quarter - working with BAA partners to complete their BAA grants and finding additional funding to continue or expand their individual programs.
-The May workshop helped many BAA partners sharpen their ideas and collaborations.
+The March workshop helped many partners jump start their efforts by having their ideas vetted by the funders that presented.